-Because of these safety questions raised by the long-term feeding studies and the new toxicity information on glyphosate, because of the allergy issues, because of the lack of consensus on GE food safety, and because consumers have a basic right to know that they are eating, CU supports labeling of GE food.
+Because of the safety questions raised by the long-term feeding studies and the new toxicity information on glyphosate, the allergy issues, the lack of consensus on GE food safety, and because consumers have a basic right to know that they are eating, CU supports labeling of GE food.
 Such labeling is important because consumers have a right to choose the foods they eat and to avoid any unintended health effects.
-We also believe that labeled foods will not be more expensive to consumers, and that HB 1674 would likely survive any legal challenges.
+We also believe that labeled foods will not be more expensive to consumers, and that H 7274 would likely survive any legal challenges.

-Bottom line, CU strongly supports mandatory labeling of GE foods and so supports HB 1674.
+Bottom line, CU strongly supports mandatory labeling of GE foods and so supports H 7274.